Dany-L/SecGen/README.md

 ```
 ## tikzplotlib
 In `utils/plot.py` we use the package [tikzplotlib](https://pypi.org/project/tikzplotlib/) which is outdated and does not work with most recent `matplotlib` package.
 You can simply remove `tikzplotlib` and its corresponding calls in `plot.py`, then you will only get `*.png` images.

+## mosek
+For finding initial parameters and projecting the updated parameter if they are infeasible we use [mosek](https://www.mosek.com/) in the [cvxpy](https://www.cvxpy.org/index.html) package.
+Other solver like `cp.SCS` should also work and can be configured in `ConstrainedModuleConfig.sdp_opt`.